-FMC Technologies has been awarded a NOK38 million contract by Grenland Group in March 2009 for constructing Troll B Gas Injection Subsea Structures.
+FMC Technologies has been awarded a Nkr38m contract by Grenland Group in March 2009 for constructing Troll B Gas Injection Subsea Structures.

-A NOK330m contract was also awarded to Aker Solutions by Statoil in March 2009 for delivering complete work-over system for subsea trees at Kristin field.
+A Nkr330m contract was also awarded to Aker Solutions by Statoil in March 2009 for delivering complete work-over system for subsea trees at Kristin field.

 Aker Solutions will provide engineering, procurement and manufacturing services.
 It will also test work-over intervention system.

-In September 2007, Grenland Group was awarded a NOK625m contract by Norsk Hydro to modernise the Oseberg Field Centre to operate at a lower production pressure.
+In September 2007, Grenland Group was awarded a Nkr625m contract by Norsk Hydro to modernise the Oseberg Field Centre to operate at a lower production pressure.

 Recoverable reserves have been estimated at 53.3 million cubic metres of oil and 11.4 billion cubic metres of gas.

-Before Norsk Hydro came to the region the profitability of the site was in doubt, but the field’s estimated resources have increased by almost 50 million barrels of oil in place, of which 15 million barrels are recoverable.
+Before Norsk Hydro came to the region the profitability of the site was in doubt, but the field’s estimated resources have increased by almost 50 million barrels of oil in place, of including 15 million barrels of recoverable oil.

 Part of the Omega Nord structure can be reached from the Oseberg field centre and can be produced and metered from there.